Ran915/Washington-DC-/README.md

 # Washington DC Crime Map
-This is a course project for DNSC 6211 Programming for Analytics
+This is a project for the course DNSC 6211 Programming for Analytics

 Youtube video link https://youtu.be/-u_sbMJ40kk